potatoes1286/testwiki/docs/creating/asset_replacement/skin_making_basics.md

 # 2. Meshes and Textures

 {: .note }
 > Select guns are pre-packaged and ready to be made into skins thanks to yours truly.
 You can totally skip these parts if your gun is in these packs!
-Hundreds of gun canvases to choose from, look down below in the ['Extras'](extras.md) tab for "Skinmaker Skips".
+Hundreds of gun canvases to choose from, look down below in the ['Extras'](#extras) for "Skinmaker Skips".

 Once we have our tools, it is time to use them.